jbuerkle/WoWsRibbonBingo/README.md

       ultimately at the discretion of the challenge's host.
     - 8d: You have an extra life.
 9. How to gain extra lives:
-    - You gain 2 tokens for every blowout match (rule 8a and 8b).
+    - 9a: You gain 2 tokens for every match which applies to rule 8a or 8b.
-    - You gain 1 token for every successful match (rule 7).
+    - 9b: You gain 1 token for every successful match (rule 7).
+This rule stacks with rule 9a.
-    - 6 tokens are automatically converted to 1 extra life.
+    - 9c: 6 tokens are automatically converted to 1 extra life.
-    - Whenever an unsuccessful match would otherwise end the challenge for you, in case you have an extra life, it is automatically consumed, and you keep any unlocked rewards (rule 8d).
+    - 9d: Whenever an unsuccessful match would otherwise end the challenge for you, in case you have an extra life, it is automatically consumed, and you keep any unlocked rewards (rule 8d).
 10. The challenge is "double or nothing" style.
 After every successful match, you can choose to either:
     - Go to the next level and attempt to double your current reward, or:
     - End the challenge and immediately receive your current reward.